sanjay-codez/PresenceProctorAI/README.md

 **2. Navigate to the project directory:**

 cd student-attendance-system
-username = username
-password = password
+username = username and password = password

 **3. Install the required dependencies:**